maikelthedev/maikeldotuk.github.io/_drafts/_posts/can-this-winter-go-away-please.md

 ### Solitude

 I haven't seen one single member of my family in more than seven years.
 There are even new members and I don't even know their names because my sisters have had children.
 Do I hate my family?
 No, I don't.
 I'm just a lone wolf.
 I'm a strange person, I love solitude.
 I generally reduce my social life to a handful of people, sometimes even just to one person.
 No one can ever guess by seeing me, all my acquaintances believe I've got an incredibly busy social life.
+It couldn't be farther from the truth.

 This need for solitude is the reason I left London on 2012 and moved to the North West (to come back on 2015), I was sick of never being alone.
 Yet, I was in very different circumstances, I could barely speak English, I was living in a room with 3 more guys on it (the bedroom, not the flat)....so I had literally no privacy for more than a year.

 How did I deal with that coming from my own appartment in the city centre of Seville is a mystery.
 That is how much I was tired of living unchallenged in Spain.

 This flat I'm moving to means **The World** to me.
 It means growing up unconstrained.
 Solitude makes my creativity limitless.
-The thought of having to wait 23 days more for it after 6 and a half years desperately in need of it just makes me anxious.
+The thought of having to wait 23 more days after 6 and a half years desperately in need of it just makes me anxious.
 I would only have peace of mind once the contract is signed.

 I'm the kind of person who always expects the worse while keeps working to get the best.

+I do need to redo my social life though.
+The Comp.Sci degree has isolated me and I don't like it.
+I've relayed too much in a friend who is now unavailable.
+I shouldn't have put all my eggs in the same basket.
+I do feel a bit lonely this winter.

+### The project

+Now I can dedicate more time to the project but I'm tired today.
+I'm reading a book about it.
+Let me bring a picture of the book.

+<iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-eu.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=GB&source=ss&ref=as_ss_li_til&ad_type=product_link&tracking_id=maikeldotuk-21&marketplace=amazon&region=GB&placement=0273721313&asins=0273721313&linkId=0636d9e7655788b0f22ea50e28584593&show_border=true&link_opens_in_new_window=true"></iframe>

+That is the book